brdv/prodtest-docs/docs/demo/examples/external-dl.md

     - kind: Rule
       match: Host(`localhost`) # < The rule to match for the services in the block below.
       services:
-        - name: dl-mirror # < name of the service to foreward to.
+        - name: dl-mirror # < name of the service to forward to.
           namespace: default
           kind: TraefikService # < As you can see, it's a TraefikService
 ```

 As you can see on line 1 we specify that we're using the resource definition of Traefik.
 On line 2 we specify the resource we want to use, an IngressRoute.
 Line 7 tells the IngressRoute to use the following routes on all incoming requests on port 80 (web).
-The match statment adds a rule that only executes the following block if the domain of the request is `localhost`.
+The match statement adds a rule that only executes the following block if the domain of the request is `localhost`.
 On line 12 and 14 the name of the service to send the requests to is specified, and as you can see, it's a TraefikService.

 Let's take a look at the TraefikService configuration: